marios1861/3D-TAME/README.md

 > __Note__: you may have to install the libraries torch and torchvision separately.
 Follow the pip instructions [here](https://pytorch.org/get-started/locally/).
 Also, make sure you have a working matplotlib GUI backend (such as qt with `pip install PyQt6`).

+> __Note__: You may need to modify the venv activate script in the case that cuda is already installed in your machine.
+If so, add this line:
+> `export LD_LIBRARY_PATH=.../venv/lib/python3.8/site-packages/nvidia/cublas/lib/:$LD_LIBRARY_PATH`

 ## Available scripts

 You can evaluate the attention mechanism trained on vit on the 7th epoch